 Network structure

 COSYCONET comprises seven subprojects.
 The cohort study (subproject 1) is the core of the network, involving the recruitment and long-term follow-up of a National COPD cohort.
 Within subproject 1, a subcohort is studied regarding sleep disturbances by polysomnography.
 Subprojects 2 and 3 focus on the comparison of COSYCONET patients with reference populations derived from the two population-based cohorts KORA [19,20] and SHIP [21,22].
-These cohorts also allow a comparison of risk factor profiles and of patients with subclinical (GOLD 0) or mild COPD.
+These cohorts also allow a comparison of risk factor profiles and of patients with subclinical (GOLD 0) or mild COPD in terms of representativeness in the general population.
 COSYCONET is supplemented by a biobank (subproject 4), an imaging bank (subproject 5), and health economic analyses (subproject 6).
-In subproject 7, a subcohort of 600 patients from subproject 1 is prospectively studied with proton magnetic resonance imaging (MRI) for functional and morphological imaging, in comparison to, computed tomography (CT) upon inspiration and expiration.
+In subproject 7, a subcohort of 600 patients from subproject 1 is prospectively studied with proton magnetic resonance imaging (MRI) for functional and morphological imaging, in comparison to computed tomography (CT) upon inspiration and expiration.

 The network is guided by a steering committee and administered in a central coordination office located at the University of Marburg.
 Data management and statistics are performed at Hannover Medical School.
 The biobank is located at the University of Saarland in Homburg and the imaging bank at the University of Heidelberg.
 Further support is provided by a scientific advisory board and a data safety monitoring board, both with annual meetings.